carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This specifies the alignment for a vector type of a given bit ``<size>``.
 ``f<size>:<abi>:<pref>``
-    This specifies the alignment for a floating point type of a given bit ``<size>``.
+    This specifies the alignment for a floating-point type of a given bit ``<size>``.
 Only values of ``<size>`` that are supported by the target will work.
 32 (float) and 64 (double) are supported on all targets; 80 or 128 (different flavors of long double) are also supported on some